jon-harper/E34M1/docs/tour.md

 ### Rear Inlet

-Stock EVA has a rear piece in this location that acts as a belt tensioner.
-It is removed in E34M1, with the cooling inlet moved forward and serving in its place.
+Stock EVA 3 has a rear piece in this location that acts as a belt tensioner.
+It is removed in E34M1; the cooling inlet is moved forward and serves in its place.

 <figure markdown>
 ![inlet](img/tour/inlet.png){width="300px"}